2021 Morocco–Spain border incident: De-escalation

 19 May was the turning point in the border incident, after the Government of Morocco gave express orders to control the transit of immigrants from its side of the border.
 For the early hours of the day, after the effect of the Moroccan police reinforcement at the border and the pushbacks by the Spanish security forces, the flow of arrivals had been significantly reduced; and, although these still occurred, they took place in small groups and spaced out over time.
 The Red Cross confirmed that the number of people served was lower than in the early morning hours of the previous days.
-Meanwhile, in the Moroccan cities near the border, there were clashes with the security forces of the Alawite country, led by groups trying to reach Spain.
+Meanwhile, in the Moroccan cities near the border, there were clashes with the Moroccan security forces, led by groups trying to reach Spain.

 On the night of 20 May, the government delegate in Melilla announced that the Armed Forces would be deployed on the border of the autonomous city with the aim of reinforcing border surveillance and security.
 The Spanish Government designed a distribution plan for the different autonomous communities for minors who were trapped in Ceuta.
 As of 23 May there were at least 438 unaccompanied foreign minors being cared for by social services in the city.